Search Results for

 • ArchivePath: the path to the archive folder.

-• ConnectionInfoId: the information to connect to the SFTP server.
+• ConnectionInfoId: the information used to connect to the SFTP server.
 Note that a folder belongs to only one server.

 Receive files